 Let’s talk about how fear is holding us back from doing the things we REALLY want to be doing in our businesses.

 Hello everyone.
-I am here and I am live today with my Franzia wine to talk about fear.
+I am here to talk about fear.
 So what I mean when I say fear is all the crap, the limiting beliefs and junk that we tell ourselves that keeps us from doing the things that we really want to do.
 So that’s what I mean when I’m talking about fear.
-So since I haven’t done a, uh, like a weekly training session yet, I just wanted to combine these two things together.
-So we’re still going to do a Q and A call.
-So whatever questions you have, go ahead and save them or put them in as we go.
-And then I’ll read them at the end.
-Hey Tanya.
-So if you have questions, put them in the box and we’ll get to them.
-But I want to just talk about fear for a minute and then, sorry, I have notes so I don’t forget anything.

-So if I’m doing something weird, it’s because I’m looking at my notes, but I want to pull out my sage archetype side for a minute and talk about why fear plays a role in our business and what we can do to overcome it, also.
-But I feel like understanding where these things come from is the first step to figuring out how to get the eef over it do whatever it is you’re trying to do.
+I want to pull out my sage archetype side for a minute and talk about why fear plays a role in our business and what we can do to overcome it, also.
+But I feel like understanding where these things come from is the first step to figuring out how to get the eff over it do whatever it is you’re trying to do.
 So the first thing I want to say about fear is to understand that humans are selfish creatures.
 And if you’re afraid to do something, like let’s say you’re afraid to post a video or do a live video, or you’re afraid that people are gonna think you’re slimy and salesy and gross when you’re talking about your business.
 I would like you to think about where that fear comes from.